84danie/cs356A1/README.md

-# cs480A1
+# cs356A1
-First assignment for CS 480 - Software Engineering.
+First assignment for CS 356 - Object Oriented Design and Programming